 An 11 day itinerary that we have developed for our clients is briefly described below:

 Day 1: Arrival at Kathmandu.
-Pick up from the airport and drop to Hotel booked by us.
-Sightseeing in Kathmandu.
+Our representative will give you a warm welcome and arrange your transfer from the airport and to the Hotel booked by us.

 Day 2: Drive or fly to Pokhara(825m) from Kathmandu.
 It will take 6 hours in drive and 25 minutes of Flight.
 It’s all depends on availability.

 Day 3: It’s the day when we start the trek.
 Firstly 2 hours drive to Nayapul and then 6-hour trekking to Gandruk (2000m).

 Day 4: 5-6 hours of walking to Chhomarong (2100m) from Gandruk.

 Day 5: 6-7 hours trekking to Himalayan Hotel (2850m) from Chhomarong.

 Day 6: 6-7 hours trekking to Machhapuchhre Base Camp (3700m) from Himalayan Hotel.

 Day 7: 8-9 hours trekking to Annapurna Base Camp (4100m) from Machhapuchhre base camp and back to Sinuwa.